SoCal Focal socalfocal.com ·

 Study Context

-Single-centre UCLA cohort.
+Single-center UCLA cohort.
 FT group n=99; No FT group n=271.
 All patients had baseline MRI-guided biopsy showing low- to intermediate-risk prostate cancer.
 Focal therapy offered from 2016 for higher-risk or progressing cancers.
-Authors note specialist-centre limitation.
+Authors note specialist-center limitation.

 0